 I always wanted to be a teacher.
-Well, that is of course after wanting to be a professional baseball player – first female in the major leagues I might add.
-Yes, I had big dreams, but after suffering a serious knee injury trying out for the OWBL (Ontario Women’s Baseball League), it was off to university to pursue a different career path.
+Well, that is of course after wanting to be a professional baseball player – first female in the major leagues.
+Yes, I had big dreams, but after suffering a serious knee injury trying out for the OWBL (Ontario Women’s Baseball League), it was off to university.

-But before we get to that part of the story, let’s back track a little.
+But before we get to that part of the story, let’s back up a little.
 I grew up in London, Ontario, with my mom and younger sister, spending weekends with my Dad who lived just down the street.
-I was a student Cartier P.S and it was during this time in my life that I discovered I wanted to be a teacher.
+I was a student at Cartier P.S and it was during this time in my life that I discovered I wanted to be a teacher.
 My inspiration?
 His name was Fred Fickling.
 He was my grade 8 teacher.

 After graduating high school in 1995, I spent several months backpacking across Canada before attending the University of Western Ontario to pursue a degree in Kinesiology.
 It was later that summer that my baseball career ended.
 And a new chapter in my life began.
 It was then that I decided I was going to be a teacher.